-Google Trends data shows a marked decline in search interest for unemployment benefits in Canada-including searches for the federal government's other income support programmes, CERB and CESB.
+• Google Trends data shows a marked decline in search interest for unemployment benefits in Canada-including searches for the federal government's other income support programmes, CERB and CESB; the recent uptick may follow from newly-announced employment insurance programmes.
 In the US, searches for unemployment benefits have fallen to their lowest point since March after jumping in early August; which may have reflected the end of supplementary unemployment benefits in late-July and a new round of layoffs as some businesses closed with the rebound in cases in certain states.
-'Realtor' search interest remains elevated amid ultralow borrowing rates in Canada and the US.
+'Realtor' search interest remains elevated amid ultra-low borrowing rates in Canada and the US but has eased as the summer buying season passes.
+Searches for 'covid test' have surged in several countries while the recent jump in searches in the US is likely related to the President's positive diagnosis.